 This course offers an introduction to key terms, concepts and issues in the fields of second-language acquisition and language-teaching pedagogy as it relates to the teaching of Spanish and Portuguese.
 Students acquire knowledge, as well as develop and practice skills that prepare them to teach foreign languages, select content and create materials, assess student performance, and reflect upon their own teaching practice.
 The course's theoretical principles are applied to the teaching of the four linguistic skills: speaking, listening, reading, and writing.
 The teaching of culture and use of new technologies are also addressed.

 Spanish Graduate Courses

-Seminar in Modern Spanish Literature: Repression and resistance in Spain, 1950-1975
+Seminar in Colonial Spanish American Literature: Insurgency and Counter-Insurgency in the (Colonial) Andes

 Portuguese Graduate Courses

 Responding to the #readwomen movements across the world, we will discuss a possible feminine or feminist canon of Brazilian literature and culture.
 Readings include the poetry of Sappho translated into Portuguese, contemporary poetry and fiction, erotic literature, as well as canonical and controversial writings such as those of Clarice Lispector and Carolina Maria de Jesus.
 Cinema includes Yasmin Thayná, Petra Costa and Daniela Thomas.